CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/07-Monitoring-using-Log-Analytics.md

   ![ws name.](media/wiw17.png)

-## **Task 2 : Use Azure Monitor for Windows Virtual Desktop (preview)**
+## **Task 2 : Use Azure Monitor for Azure Virtual Desktop (preview)**

 >[!IMPORTANT]
->Azure Monitor for Windows Virtual Desktop is currently in public preview.
+>Azure Monitor for Azure Virtual Desktop is currently in public preview.
 This preview version is provided without a service level agreement, and we don't recommend using it for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

-Azure Monitor for Windows Virtual Desktop (preview) is a dashboard built on Azure Monitor Workbooks.
-This task will walk you through how to use it to monitor the Windows Virtual Desktop environment.
+Azure Monitor for Azure Virtual Desktop (preview) is a dashboard built on Azure Monitor Workbooks.
+This task will walk you through how to use it to monitor the Azure Virtual Desktop environment.

-You can open Azure Monitor for Windows Virtual Desktop with one of the following methods:
+You can open Azure Monitor for Azure Virtual Desktop with one of the following methods:

 - Go to [aka.ms/azmonwvdi](https://portal.azure.com/#blade/Microsoft_Azure_WVD/WvdManagerMenuBlade/workbooks).

-- Search for and select **Windows Virtual Desktop** from the Azure portal, then select **Insights**.
+- Search for and select **Azure Virtual Desktop** from the Azure portal, then select **Insights**.

 - Search for and select **Azure Monitor** from the Azure portal.
-Select **Insights Hub** under **Insights**, and under **Other** select **Windows Virtual Desktop** to open the dashboard in the Azure Monitor page.
+Select **Insights Hub** under **Insights**, and under **Other** select **Azure Virtual Desktop** to open the dashboard in the Azure Monitor page.

-Once you have Azure Monitor for Windows Virtual Desktop open, select one or more of the check boxes labeled **Subscription**, **Resource group**, **Host pool**, and **Time range**.
+Once you have Azure Monitor for Azure Virtual Desktop open, select one or more of the check boxes labeled **Subscription**, **Resource group**, **Host pool**, and **Time range**.

   ![ws name.](media/azmonwvd.png)